Make sure you get the most from your social media campaigns. Boost your engagement and impressions by learning the best time to post on social media.

 The truth is that most businesses won’t need every platform.
 Each one has its own purpose and type of customer.
 You should stick to that.

-Visual platforms like Instagram will work really well for you, as your customers will be able to see your designs in the best light.
+As a florist Jackie, visual platforms like Instagram will work really well for you, as your customers will be able to see your flowers in the best light.
 But more professional ones like LinkedIn aren’t going to see you much good.

 If you choose the wrong platform, all you’ll be doing is wasting valuable time and energy building your profile on a platform that your customers won’t even see.